 Eating fortified foods or enriched foods—those that have nutrients added to them—is another great way to increase nutrient intake in a vegan diet.

 Pregnant Women Can Thrive On A Vegan Diet

 The American Dietetic Association, the nation’s largest group of nutritionists, says a vegan diet is appropriate for all stages of the life cycle, including pregnancy and nursing.
 And a growing body of research point to the risks of consuming animal products during pregnancy and nursing—from the heavy metals in seafood and fish that must be avoided to the saturated fat and bacterial risks in meat and dairy, the nitrates and chemicals in processed meats, the growth hormones in cheese.

 In addition to ditching meat and dairy, some experts also recommend limiting caffeine intake.
 They also advise against eating a lot of overly processed foods like desserts, pastries, and other high-in-sugar snacks.
 Raw sprouts, unpasteurized juice, and unwashed produce should also be avoided because these items are at a high risk of containing harmful bacteria, running the risk of food poisoning.

 And just like increasing fruits and vegetables in the diet when you’re not pregnant brings great benefits, the same goes during pregnancy, too.

 “Not eating meat during gestation may even have upsides,” reports the New York Times.
 “A vegetarian diet in the first trimester was linked to a lower risk of excessive gestational weight gain, a 2010 study found.”
 And experts point to a link between a plant-based diet during pregnancy and a decreased risk of complications including gestational diabetes.
-For the increasing number of women choosing to start families later in life, this may help reduce some of the risks common for older women as well as help improve fertility for both women and their male partners.
+For the increasing number of women choosing to start families later in life, this may help reduce some of the risks that are common for older women.
+It may also help improve fertility for both women and their male partners.